-If you are really serious about making a career in the game development industry, then your CV needs to be outstanding.
+If you are really serious about making a career in the game development industry, then your CV needs to be outstanding and read this ‘how to enter in game development’ carefully.
 I agree this may take several years but trust me on this, your CV and portfolio are the impressions that you put in front of a company.
 And the first impression is the factor that can actually get you shortlisted.
 Now let’s see what kind of role you can take in the making of games.

 Table of Contents